Batman: Three Jokers: Prelude

 During the "Darkseid War" storyline, Batman sits on the Mobius Chair (a time-space/dimensional vehicle operated by the New God Metron) with Hal Jordan observing.
-First, to test the chair, Batman asked it who killed his parents - it answered correctly: "Joe Chill".
+First, to test the chair, Batman asked it who killed his parents – it answered correctly: "Joe Chill".
 Next, Batman asked the Mobius Chair what is the Joker's real name, and is shocked by the results.
 It is later revealed that the Mobius Chair told Batman there were three Jokers, which he later brought up to Hal when he asked about it.
 Batman states that he is going to have to look into that later.

 Plot

-While having his crime-fighting injuries tended to by Alfred, Batman recalls the history of all his major physical scars left by his foes, including the Joker.
-He leaves to find the Clown Prince of Crime when he learns he has killed the last remaining members of the Moxon crime family.
-Barbara Gordon learns about comedian Kelani Apaka also being killed by the Joker and likewise suits up as Batgirl to go after him.
-Red Hood (Jason Todd) resumes his pursuit of the Joker as well.
-Batman concludes that the Joker used the murders as a diversion, his real plan was stealing a truck full of his Joker-turning chemicals.
+Batman sets out to find the Joker when he learns he has killed the last members of the Moxon crime family.
+Batgirl (Barbara Gordon) joins the pursuit after learning he also killed a famous comedian.
+Red Hood (Jason Todd) resumes his hunt of the Clown Prince of Crime as well.
+Batman concludes that the Joker used the murders as a diversion: his real plan was stealing a truck full of his Joker-turning chemicals.

 The Joker driving the stolen truck, The Clown, meets with The Comedian and The Criminal to discuss their plan to set up chemical vats and find candidates in order to create a fourth new Joker.
-Batman, Batgirl, and Red Hood's investigations lead them to an aquarium where they encounter The Clown, who Batman subdues and leaves for Batgirl and Red Hood to guard while he organizes a transport to Arkham Asylum.
+Batman, Batgirl, and Red Hood's investigations lead them to an aquarium where they encounter The Clown, whom Batman subdues and leaves for Batgirl and Red Hood to guard while he organizes a transport to Arkham Asylum.
 Jason kills The Clown after being provoked by him, enraging Barbara.

 Batgirl tells Batman about Jason's actions.
-She wants Bruce to stop him, but he tells her there is nothing they can do about it: if Jason confesses to the murder, Batgirl would be arrested as an accomplice and unmasked, as she was there during the murder.
-They go to Blackgate Penitentiary: at the crime scene of the murder of Judge Walls, another of the Joker's victims, Batman found the fingerprints of one particular criminal: his parents' killer Joe Chill.
-They learn the incarcerated Chill has terminal cancer.
+She wants Bruce to stop him, but Bruce tells her there is nothing they can do: if Jason confesses to the murder, Batgirl would be arrested as an accomplice and unmasked, as she was a witness.
+They go to Blackgate Penitentiary: at the crime scene of the Joker's murder of a judge, Batman found the fingerprints of one particular criminal: his parents' killer Joe Chill, who has terminal cancer.